-As you stroll down the beach, you will find little shacks, lined up along the beach, offering beer and coconuts and also selling very cheap food.
-You may like to stop at one of those shacks, have some snacks and enjoy the view of the beach.
-If you want to go eating in a restaurant, you will find bars and restaurants all over Rio.
-The food served at Rosa do Adro on Real Grandeza in Botafogo are deliciously piping hot and is ample in quantity.
-A bit of pepper sauce dribbled on top would give you the taste of the true Brazillian food.
-But you need to be careful, too much of it may not suit you.
+As you stroll down the beach, you will find little shacks lined up along the coast, offering beer and coconuts and selling cheap food.
+You may like to stop at one of those shacks, have some snacks, and enjoy the view of the beach.
+If you want to eat in a restaurant, you will find bars and restaurants all over Rio.
+The food served at Rosa do Adro on Real Grandeza in Botafogo is deliciously piping hot and ample.
+A bit of pepper sauce dribbled on top would give you the taste of true Brazilian food.
+But it would help if you were careful; too much of it may not suit you.
 When you visit the State of Abrolhos, which lies 45 miles off the mid-eastern coast of Brazil, you will go to the Abrolhos Archipelago, a Marine National Park, where you can find the most significant chains of coral reefs in the South Atlantic, spreading across 9 million square yards.
 There is no place where you can see the spectacular coral reef pinnacle as in Abrolhos waters.

-You will need to communicate where-ever you are and you would like others to get in touch with you, while you are on your visit to Brazil.
-You need to be available to your business associates, your friends and importantly to your family back home.
+You will need to communicate wherever you are, and you would like others to contact you while you visit Brazil.
+You need to be available to your business associates, your friends, and important to your family back home.
 Therefore a mobile phone becomes a necessity.
-It is difficult to imagine being without a mobile phone in the present day and age.
-In the times when the technology was not available, your only means of getting in touch with the outside world was the telephone in your hotel room.
-You had to use it, because you wanted to get in touch with your associates, friends, both locally and abroad and talk to your family back home.
+It isn’t easy to imagine being without a mobile phone in the present day and age.
+When technology was unavailable, your only means of getting in touch with the outside world was the telephone in your hotel room.
+You had to use it because you wanted to get in touch with your associates, friends, locally and abroad, and talk to your family back home.

-Now you are ready to make your first call and activate the pre-paid SIM card for Brazil.
-The SIM card also holds your address book, which records the phone numbers and addresses of the persons who you call frequently.
-The SIM also logs your outgoing and incoming call phone numbers, along with their date and time of the call.
+Now you are ready to make your first call and activate the prepaid SIM card for Brazil.
+The SIM card also holds your address book, which records the phone numbers and addresses of the persons you call frequently.
+The SIM also logs your outgoing and incoming call phone numbers, along with the date and time of the call.
 It also provides the feature to lock your mobile phone as prevention against misuse.
 You can punch in your Personal Identification Number (PIN) on the handset keyboard for the SIM to register your password.
-You would be required to use this password to open your mobile phone for calling someone.
+It would help to use this password to open your mobile phone to call someone.

 You will need a GSM phone to operate in Brazil.
-If you own a GSM phone, it is unlikely that it would work in Brazil.
-North America, Canada and a few other countries in the Americas use a different set of GSM frequency band than the rest of the world.
+If you own a GSM phone, it is unlikely to work in Brazil. mobile phone compatible with the frequency bands used in the country you are visiting., Canada, and a few other countries in the Americas use a different set of GSM frequency bands than the rest of the world.
 These are 850MHz and 1900MHz frequency bands, which are mostly incompatible with that of other countries.
-Brazil mobile networks operate on 900MHz and 1800MHz frequency bands and are hence incompatible with American mobile handsets.
-If you are a frequent traveler abroad, you could consider buying an appropriate handset for your visits in other countries and if you are an infrequent traveler, you could rent a GSM mobile phone, which is compatible with the frequency bands used in the country that you are visiting.
+Brazil mobile networks operate on 900MHz and 1800MHz frequency bands, hence incompatible with American mobile handsets.
+If you are a frequent traveler abroad, you could consider buying an appropriate handset for visiting other countries.
+If you are an infrequent traveler, you could rent a GSM

 Mobile phones are available in three categories.
-The Quad-band phone would comply with all the GSM frequencies used in the countries all over the world, while the Tri-band would be compatible with 800MHz, 900MHz and 1800MHz frequency bands, which work in the most part of the world.
-There is the Dual-band which operates only with 800MHz and 1900 MHz GSM frequency bands.
-Therefore, it is necessary that the phone you are taking is compatible with the frequency bands in Brazil.
+The Quad-band phone would comply with all the GSM frequencies used in countries worldwide, while the Tri-band would be compatible with 800MHz, 900MHz, and 1800MHz frequency bands, which work in most of the world.
+There is the Dual-band, which operates only with 800MHz and 1900 MHz GSM frequency bands.
+Therefore, the phone you are taking must be compatible with Brazil’s frequency bands.